ibm-cloud-docs/power-iaas/creating-power-virtual-server.md

 9. Accept the **Terms of Use** and click **Create instance** to provision a new {{site.data.keyword.powerSys_notm}}.
 To view your boot images, go to **Boot images** after you provision the instance.

-    If your account has fewer than 100 VSIs, you can use the {{site.data.keyword.powerSys_notm}} user interface to view the VSIs.
-If your account has more than 100 VSIs, the VSIs might not be displayed in the user interface.
-You can reduce the number of VSIs by using the CLI or API so that they are displayed again on the user interface.
-    {: note}